1922–23 FA Cup: First round proper

+The Football Association also began the custom of awarding leading London amateur club Corinthian a bye to the same stage of the tournament as the Football League First Division sides.
+Corinthian would receive these byes for a further ten seasons, but the club's members had to ratify a special constitutional amendment for it to do so as its founding document initially prevented it from competing for "any challenge cup or any prize of any description"!

 32 matches were scheduled to be played on Saturday, 13 January 1923.
 Twelve matches were drawn and went to replays in the following midweek fixture, of which three went to another replay, and one match went to a third.

 Second round proper

 The 16 Second Round matches were played on Saturday, 3 February 1923.
 Five matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

 The eight Third Round matches were scheduled for Saturday, 24 February 1923.
 Two matches were drawn and went to replays in the following midweek fixture.

 Fourth round proper

-The four Fourth Round matches were scheduled for Saturday, 10 March 1923.
+The four Fourth round matches were scheduled for Saturday, 10 March 1923.
 There was one replay, between Southampton and West Ham United, played in the following midweek fixture.
 However, this went to a second replay, which West Ham won.

 Semi-finals

 The semi-final matches were played on Saturday, 24 March 1923.
 The matches ended in victories for Bolton Wanderers and West Ham United, who went on to meet in the final at Wembley.